Best for Active Duty Servicemembers: USAA

 While you'll probably find that most people recommend USAA, Navy Federal or PenFed as the best choice for military banking, the answer will often depend on your individual situation.
 Many service members end up opening accounts at all of these institutions, since fees are generally low or easily waived.
 For example, you might find that you prefer to keep your checking account at USAA, but apply for a car loan at Navy Federal or a credit card at PenFed.

 Looking through the individual terms on each financial product may be time consuming, but it's often necessary to getting the best deal.
 While it's often easier to keep all your accounts at one bank or credit union, making the extra effort to explore other options can net you long-term advantages.
 Non-military options are also possible, especially online: banks that don't operate any branches tend to offer much stronger interest rates.
-If you're dissatisfied with deposit interest rates at military banks, try searching for online savings accounts for rates as high as 1.05% APY.
+If you're dissatisfied with deposit interest rates at military banks, try searching for online savings accounts.